halide/Halide/apps/HelloBaremetal/README.md

 ```

 ## How to run
-`run.sh` in each sub directories is a sample script that shows how to run the executable on QEMU Arm System emulator with semohosting mode.
+`run.sh` in each sub directories is a sample script that shows how to run the executable on QEMU Arm System emulator with semihosting mode.